WRO Response to COVID-19

 - Following set protocols for any potential suspected COVID case.

 As I mentioned above, the risk of COVID cannot completely be eliminated or mitigated when traveling in a group.
 We feel like we have outlined a plan to try to minimize the risk for participants, both for the crew and guests alike.
 Please reach out if you have specific questions on some of the measures.
-This is a living document and will be updated if things change as the situation develops.
+After operating one season during the pandemic, we feel like we can continue to do what worked and incorporate more of what is now known about COVID.